 Once underwriting finishes and your appraiser finalizes your estimate, your lender will schedule a closing meeting.
 At closing, you’ll have the opportunity to ask any last-minute questions about your refinance, sign your new loan agreement and finish your refinance.

-It can be frustrating to know that even though you’ve put your financial difficulties behind you, the reality is that lenders will still judge you for your past missteps.
+It can be frustrating knowing that even though you’ve put your financial difficulties behind you, lenders will still have to acknowledge your past bankruptcies.
 With time and effort, though, you’ll be able to refinance your home and take advantage of your financial improvements.

 If you’re ready to take the next step toward your financial future, we’re ready to help.
-Apply online today.
-Our online application process is always open.
-You can also give us a call at (833) 326-6018.
+Apply online today or give us a call at (833) 326-6018.

 Related Resources